corticon/newsletter-solutions/README.md

 # newsletter-solutions
-Solutions to the Corticon newsletter challenges.
+Welcome to the repository for the solutions to the Corticon newsletter challenges.